 Mobile is driving this planet and every day that passes we are integrating more and more of our lives into these devices.

-Why SMS Marketing so important today?
+What is SMS Marketing and why is it so important today?

-The U.S. has 237 million smartphone users (2018), Australia has nearly 100% smartphone penetration with currently 88% of the country (2018) owning a smartphone device, New Zealand is already at 100% penetration with more mobile phones than people making the mobile phone the new sheep.
+The benefits of SMS marketing are great in fact, The U.S. has 237 million smartphone users (2018), Australia has nearly 100% smartphone penetration with currently 88% of the country (2018) owning a smartphone device, New Zealand is already at 100% penetration with more mobile phones than people making the mobile phone the new sheep.

 Reach is incredibly important when dealing with potential customers and the fact that you can send out a message to a customer and have at least 82% read it with up to 45% responding to that message presents an amazing opportunity to help customers and/or drive business revenue.